pathoplexus/pathoplexus/pathoplexus_app/README.md

 # Pathoplexus_app

 This directory is a tiny Helm chart used to deploy instances of Pathoplexus.
-It creates a kubernetes resource for an ArgoCD `Application`. _That application_ deploys the (large) _Loculus_ Helm chart.
-The version (SHA) of Loculus to be used is defined by the `Values.yaml` in this directory.
+It creates a kubernetes resource for an ArgoCD `Application`.
+That application deploys the (large) [Loculus Helm chart](https://github.com/loculus-project/loculus/tree/main/kubernetes).
+The version of Loculus, that should be used, is defined by the `Values.yaml` in this directory by setting the commit SHA.

 All the specific Loculus configuration is defined in `loculus_values` in the parent directory.
 The end result is that each version (commit) of this _pathoplexus_ repository contains a reference, in this `values.yaml` to a particular version of Loculus, which is used:
   - to combine with the `monorepo` directory to build the Pathoplexus website image